informalsystems/hermes/scripts/full-mesh/README.md

 * Creates a 5-network full-mesh.
 Use the `N=` parameter to change the number of networks.

 ### `make setup-network`
-* Set up the configuration for the gaiad blockchain networks and start them using docker-compose.
+* Set up the configuration for the gaiad blockchain networks and start them using docker compose.
 * Equals to `make config-files network-up`
 * Creates a 5-network full-mesh.
 Use the `N=` parameter to change the number of networks.

 ### `make setup-relay`
-* Set up the configuration for hermes and the relayer processes and start them using docker-compose.
+* Set up the configuration for hermes and the relayer processes and start them using docker compose.
 * Equals to `make config-onchain relay-up`
 * Uses the `paths` file to figure out which networks have connections.